Level of event: National

 Other juniors £3.00

-Family rates for pre-entry capped at the rate of 2 adults plus 1 child.
+Family rates for non-SO members capped at the rate of 2 adults plus 1 child.
 Enter the first three competitors as normal, then second, third child etc. using discount code 'Family'.

 Contacts / Officials

 Planner: Robert Lines